biosustain/THG/README.md

-# The Human GEM (THG): The most comprehensive general construction of human metabolism to date

-A protocol for the automatic construction of highly curated genome-scale models of human metabolism.
+# The Human GEM (THG): A protocol for the automatic construction of highly curated genome-scale models of human metabolism.

 The protocol enables the automatic curation and/or expansion of existing human GEMs or generates a highly curated metabolic network based on the current information retrieved from multiple databases in real time.